penguinite/onbox/docs/design.md

 and we could simply add extra routes in the web server that correspond to Matrix paths.

 ## Known evils in the codebase.

+TODO: This *needs* to be updated but I do not have the time lol.

 This section contains a list of all the hacky, bloated or inefficient parts of the codebase in the pothole server repository and the libpothole repository.